Dr Liz Tynan presents the RD7003 Professional Development Information session, to find out more and session dates click here.

 JCU HDR candidates are advised to ensure that they are familiar with the requirements set out in the Australian Code for the Responsible Conduct of Research.

 Also included in the Professional Development Program is a series of sessions and online modules that are optional, termed Elective Components.
 There is no requirement for Research Masters candidates to complete Elective Components; however they are encouraged to do so as part of their HDR Professional Development Audit Plan.
-Research Doctorate candidates must attend at least 48 hours of professional development activities in the first 18 months of full-time equivalent candidature.
+Research Doctorate candidates must attend at least 52 hours of elective professional development activities in the first 18 months of full-time equivalent candidature, by the Mid-Candidature Review Milestone.
+Research Doctorate candidates enrolled after 1 January 2018 must also complete a further 40 hours of elective professional development by the Pre-Completion Evaluation Milestone.
 The Elective Components provided as part of the GRS Professional Development Program can be used towards fulfilling that requirement, as may non-GRS activities that fit the criteria of training and are approved by each candidate’s candidature committee.

 The following JCU and external training opportunities may be claimed as Elective Components of the HDR Skills Audit and Plan, if your advisory team agrees that they are valuable professional development activities.
 Registration information will vary and you should visit the listed websites or contact the nominated convenors for further information.